 Once you’ve done that, restart your computer.
 It will boot up with far fewer background applications running, freeing more RAM.
 This should hopefully solve your freezing issues.

 If all else fails, rolling back your computer to a previous version of Windows might solve the issue.

 If you work quickly, you might be able to revert to the version of Windows immediately before the latest update, meaning you’ll get to keep all your personal information.

-To do this, you’ll need to go to your Update and Security settings and select Recovery.
+To do this, you must go to your Update and Security settings and select Recovery.

-If you have a lot of problems with freezing and these methods don’t seem to be fixing it, reach out to Microsoft’s support desk and file a report of the issue.
+If you have any problems with freezing and these methods don’t seem to be fixing it, contact Microsoft’s support desk and file a report.

 This is the best way to get help if it’s beyond your control, and it keeps them up to date on problems with the software in case there needs to be a patch.

-You can also contact your computer manufacturer about any hardware defects.
-Make sure that you have the computer’s make, model, and serial number on hand, if possible, as well as the specifications for any custom parts you have in it.
+You can also contact the manufacturer about any hardware defects.
+Make sure you have the computer’s make, model, and serial number on hand, if possible, and the specifications for any custom parts you have.

 Computer freezes are unfortunate but fairly common.
-Don’t panic; stay calm, look for answers, and you should be able to solve it.
+Don’t panic.
+Stay calm, look for answers, and you should be able to solve them.